gramaziokohler/roslibpy/docs/examples.rst

 .. note::

     It is not relevant where the files are located.
-They can be in different folders or even in different computers as long as the ROS master is the same.
+They can be in different folders or even in different computers as long as the roscore node is the same.

 Using services